Interpretable Early Warnings using Machine Learning in an Online Game-experiment

 \subsection{Definition of transitions}

-Our definition of a transition in a composition should represent what a user perceives as a sudden change in its image, which translates into a high fraction of differing pixels.
+Our definition of a transition in a composition represents what a user perceives as a sudden change in its image, which translates into a high fraction of differing pixels.
 Therefore, we define the transition time \ttrans as the moment this state variable both exceeds 0.35 and is 6 times higher than its average value over the sliding window.
-Changing these parameters does not significantly affect our predictions, which we show in a sensitivity analysis (SI section~\ref{secSI:sensitivity} and Fig.~\ref{figSI:sensitivity}).
+Changing these parameters, including the sliding window length, does not substantially affect our performance, which we show in a sensitivity analysis (SI Section~\ref{secSI:sensitivity} and Fig.~\ref{figSI:sensitivity}a).
 These thresholds ensure that a large portion of the image changes, and that this portion is much larger than usual.
+The relative threshold of 6 selects for sudden transitions, which are harder to predict and of more interest to the warning signals literature, while requiring a stable system to transition from.
+We ran an alternative training with only a relative threshold of 2: this effectively includes smoother transitions, and performance is increased (see Fig.~\ref{figSI:sensitivity}c), but these transitions are harder to interpret and less relevant to real-world warnings.
 We also reject transitions that start from a patchwork of compositions (see examples in Fig.~\ref{figSI:notrans}).
 Because these transitions do not start from a single, coherent composition, this region of the canvas would not be monitored and defended before the new composition exists.
 Valid transitions include those where the composition returns to its pre-transition state as well as those where a new image takes over (see Fig.~\ref{fig:rplace}c for examples of each).
-More context and justification for how we define transitions is given in SI section~\ref{secSI:transitions}.
+More context and justification for how we define transitions is given in SI Section~\ref{secSI:transitions}.
 Examples of compositions whose evolving images may resemble transitions but do not pass our criteria are shown in Fig.~\ref{figSI:notrans}.